k-hurl-e/scape-and-email-bot/README.md

 pip install -r requirements.txt
 ```

+Currently configured to run with [Mailgun](https://www.mailgun.com/).
+Simply change the GitHub Secret varaibles to your Mailgun Domain and Email Address.

 ## Configuration

 The bot is configured via the `main.yml` file.
 This YAML file allows you to define: